ousiax/ousiax.github.io/_posts/2020-04-07-golang-learning-notes.md

 -  By convention, errors have type `error`, a simple built-in interface.

     ```go
     type error interface {
         Error() string
     }
     ```

+- The simplest way to create an `error` is by calling `errors.New`, which return a new `error` for a given error message.

+- Calls to `errors.New` are relatively infrequent because there's a conveninent wrapper function, `fmt.Errorf`, that does string formatting too.

 - When feasible, error strings should identify their origin, such as by having a prefix naming the operation or package that generated the error.

     - For example, in package image, the string representation for a decoding error due to an unknown format is "image: unknown format".